 Cowra Festival of International Understanding — a unique event celebrating our diversity

-Belarus is the 2017 guest nation for this unique 10-day event which celebrates Cowra's commitment to world peace and the community of nations.
+Nepal is the 2018 guest nation for this unique three-day event from March 23-25 which celebrates Cowra's commitment to world peace and the community of nations.

 Cowra Festival of International Understanding (originally the Festival of the Lachlan Valley) is a community-based event focusing on Cowra's unique place as the home of reconciliation.
 Proudly hosting Australia's World Peace Bell — this honour derived from Cowra's first-hand experience of war with the POW Breakout of Japanese prisoners in 1944.

 The Festival originated in the mid-1960s at a time when the town was coming to recognise the benefits of promoting understanding between nations.
 It is a credit to the local community — and recognition of their support for this first event — that the Festival immediately grabbed the public's attention.

 This annual Festival was first conceived in 1964 as Cowra Shire approached the 150th anniversary of Surveyor George William Evans' exploration of the Lachlan River in May 1815.
 It was suggested that some form of celebration be held to mark this historic occasion.

 A committee was subsequently formed to organise a celebration — "Cowra's Festival of the Lachlan Valley" — after a community competition had been held to name the event.
 Theme of the first Festival was the historical importance to the town and district of the first European exploration of the Lachlan Valley; and included a full-week of celebrations in April 1965.
 As a special guest, New Zealand's High Commissioner performed the official opening with more than £5400 ($10,800) raised from the inaugural Festival which was donated towards development of the Wyangala Waters foreshores area.